top of page

 The Object Stories of Loss Project: dementia, identity, purpose, place

 The work in this project centres around my mother, her past and her present; the fact that she no longer knows who I am or where she is; trying to make sense of how I and the world responds to her and how she responds to the world.
-In my work I look at the stories attached to valued items that belong to her and how these stories continue to morph or cease when the storyteller loses their memory; when the storyteller themselves has forgotten the narrative.
-The version of the story that lives on in others, the snippets of the story that she chose to share and the whole story that will never be known.
+In my work I look at the stories attached to her own valued objects and how these stories continue to morph or cease when the storyteller loses their memory; when the storyteller themselves has forgotten the narrative.
+There is always a version of the story that lives on in others, built on the snippets that she chose to share and filling the gaps with our own experiences.
+These stories grow and morph and blend and will live on as long as we remember them.
+These objects have their own biographies and live full meaningful lives.

 Mum has Alzheimer's and these are her stories.